 According to Psychology Today emotional eating can start from childhood, growing with us to adulthood.
 Those who abuse food in this way may be using it as a way to either punish themselves for something they did earlier in the day or as a way to gain control over their lives -may be because they feel like everything else in their life is controlled by others or is spiraling out of control and they cannot do anything to change it (8).

 If you can identify with any of these factors, then please make an appointment to speak with your doctor.
-They will be able to help you figure out how to stop eating junk food at night by working with you to treat and deal with these problems.
+They will be able to help you figure out how to stop eating junk food at night by working with you to treat and deal with these feelings and urges.
+Suffering from an eating disorder can be scary, but professional treatment can help.

 Track your calorie intake